jkasaudhan/beautiful-jekyll/_posts/2016-02-20-wierd-parts-of-js.md

       console.log("Inside setMessage of grandFather: ", this);

       var changeMessage = function() {
          //feels unsual to print global Window object in this method.
-Here, this object point to global Window object not      //grandFather object console.log("Inside inner method of grandFather i.e inside setMessage: ", this);
+Here, this object points to global Window object not      //grandFather object console.log("Inside inner method of grandFather i.e inside changeMessage: ", this);
       }

       changeMessage();